 Substance Abuse and the Brain: the Cyclic Behavior of Active Addiction

-After years of substance abuse, our brains sustain a chemical change — drugs and Alcohol alter the amount of serotonin and/or dopamine your brain makes naturally.
+After years of substance abuse, our brains sustain a chemical change — drugs and alcohol alter the amount of serotonin and/or dopamine your brain makes naturally.
 Using substances periodically seems to do no harm, and likely, at this stage, it doesn’t.
 However, for many people, this is the beginning of a very difficult path.

-For example, it’s a well acceptable notion in society that everyone deserves a beer or a glass of wine after a stressful day at work.
+For example, it’s a well-accepted notion in society that everyone deserves a beer or a glass of wine after a stressful day at work.
 So one day, you have one.
 It takes the edge off and allows you to relax.
 No harm, no foul.
 But then, you have another stressful day and after the effective stress relief of that last drink, your mind quickly jumps to how nice another would be.
 Before long, the mind seeks to address every stressful situation with a drink.